 There are also important technical and strategic concerns, such as data governance: The very significant challenge of keeping your sales data in order.
 How can you ensure your sales data is always available, usable, secure, and at the highest quality to maximize your ability to close deals?
 Are there organizational strategies you can use to ensure your sales data engine keeps cranking?

-I’ll be covering these exact topics with senior sales leaders Karan Singh and J. Ryan Williams in our interactive webinar on ABSD strategy, tactics, and tech.
+I cover these exact topics with senior sales leaders Karan Singh and J. Ryan Williams in our interactive webinar on ABSD strategy, tactics, and tech.
+Thanks for reading.

 About the author